With NATO entry blocked, Sweden turns hopeful eye towards Turkey's presidential elections

 On April 6, for example, bullets were reportedly fired at Kilicdaroglu’s party headquarters.

-If Erdogan does prevail in the May elections, his hard line on forcing concessions from Sweden in order to gain entry into NATO may ultimately be seen as a deciding factor.
+If Erdogan does prevail in the May elections, his hard line on forcing concessions from Sweden in order to grant it entry into NATO may ultimately be seen as a deciding factor.

 Soner Cagaptay, director of the Turkish Research Program at the Washington Institute for Near East Policy, also acknowledged the importance of Sweden’s passage of a new counterterrorism law.
-“If Erdogan wins, he’ll make the case that Sweden went to its knees and agreed to Turkey’s demands,” Cagaptay said, adding that whoever wins, Sweden will probably ultimately join Finland in NATO, it may just be a question of how much more they are forced to concede.
+“If Erdogan wins, he’ll make the case that Sweden went to its knees and agreed to Turkey’s demands,” Cagaptay said, adding that whoever wins, Sweden will probably ultimately join Finland in NATO — it may just be a question of how much more it is forced to concede.